rclone/rclone/docs/content/ftp.md

 #### --ftp-explicit-tls

-Use FTP over TLS (Explicit)
+Use Explicit FTPS (FTP over TLS)
-When using explicit FTP over TLS the client explicitly request security from the server in order to upgrade a plain text connection to an encrypted one.
+When using explicit FTP over TLS the client explicitly requests security from the server in order to upgrade a plain text connection to an encrypted one.
 Cannot be used in combination with implicit FTP.